vllm-project/vllm/docs/source/serving/deploying_with_k8s.md

   token: "REPLACE_WITH_TOKEN"
 ```

-Create a deployment file for vLLM to run the model server.
-The following example deploys the `Mistral-7B-Instruct-v0.3` model:
+Next to create the deployment file for vLLM to run the model server.
+The following example deploys the `Mistral-7B-Instruct-v0.3` model.

+Here are two examples for using NVIDIA GPU and AMD GPU.

+- NVIDIA GPU

 ```yaml
 apiVersion: apps/v1